microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

             C[i, j] += A[i, k] * B[k, j]
 ```

 ### Accera Python DSL

-Let's walk through a naïve Matrix Multiplication (MatMul) using Accera.
-Instead of using the default target, i.e., the host machine, we specify a target representing a Raspberry Pi 3 to cross-compile the host for a different target.
+We will now walk through a naive Matrix Multiplication (MatMul) using Accera.
+In order to cross compile on the host for a different target, instead of using the default target that is the host machine, we will specify a target that represents a Raspberry Pi 3.

 Create an empty file called `hello_matmul_pi3_generator.py`.
-First, we import Accera's module:
+First we'll import Accera's module.

 ```python
 import accera as acc
 ```

-Define some matrix sizes, where A's shape is M by K, B's is K by N, and C's, M by N.
+Define some matrix sizes.
+A will be M by K, B will be K by N, and C will be M by N.

 ```python
 # Define our matrix sizes